nipy/nitime/doc/discussion/time_series_access.rst

 Indexing with time
 ~~~~~~~~~~~~~~~~~~

-The above function :func:`index_at()` serves as the basis for the
+The above function :func:`index_at` serves as the basis for the
-implementation of the function :func:`at()` for the time-series data objects.
+implementation of the function :func:`at` for the time-series data objects.
 This function returns the part of the data in :class:`UniformTimeSeries.data`
-(or the equivalent data structure in :class:`EventSeries' and
+(or the equivalent data structure in :class:`EventSeries` and
 :class:`NonUniformTimeSeries`) that corresponds to the times provided.

 Importantly, the result of indexing into a time-series data object using a time